alien260093/Moodboard-Website/README.md

 This entire coding process should not be too difficult because there are tutorials online and what i have decided to do follows closely to the conent we learnt in grok.

+## Vision Wireframe
+The social network I'm designing will be called Vision.
+Note: it is a Design Website, not app
+The style I am going for is a simple and elegant.
+I'm planning on using font Vollkorn.
+My colour palette will be grey because grey is a flexible colour which will adapt to different moodboard themes.
+I've tried to keep the website simple because my capabilities, time and recources are limited, however I should be able to create a simple model of this design.

+Next week I'm planning on refining my web design on Wix because so far it is very rough, and I need to see how it will look and flow on a laptop.